actions-packages-examples/comment-on-a-pull-request/README.md

-# ape-template
+# actions-packages-examples/comment-on-a-pull-request

-Repository template for actions-packages-examples.
+Example for using `actions/github-script@v2` to comment on a pull request upon it being opened.